Pierce Johnson

-Pierce William Johnson (born May 10, 1991) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs, San Francisco Giants and San Diego Padres and for the Hanshin Tigers of Nippon Professional Baseball (NPB).
-He was drafted by the Cubs in the first round of the 2012 Major League Baseball draft out of Missouri State University.
+Pierce William Johnson (born May 10, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, San Francisco Giants, San Diego Padres, Colorado Rockies, and Atlanta Braves and for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+He was drafted by the Cubs in the first round of the 2012 MLB draft out of Missouri State University.

 Amateur career

-Johnson was drafted by the Tampa Bay Rays in the 15th round of the 2009 Major League Baseball Draft out of Faith Christian Academy in Arvada, Colorado after playing three seasons of varsity baseball.
-He did not sign and attended Missouri State University.
-He finished his first year at Missouri State with a 6–5 record to go along with a 4.76 ERA in 75.2 IP.
+Johnson attended Faith Christian Academy in Arvada, Colorado, where he played baseball for three seasons on the varsity team.
+The Tampa Bay Rays selected him in the 15th round of the 2009 Major League Baseball draft.
+He did not sign and attended Missouri State University, where he played college baseball for the Missouri State Bears.
+He finished his first year at Missouri State with a 6–5 win–loss record and a 4.76 earned run average (ERA) in 75 2/3 innings pitched.
 In 2010 and 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Professional career

 Chicago Cubs

-Johnson was drafted by the Chicago Cubs in the first round of the 2012 Major League Baseball Draft.

-In 2013, he went 11–6 with a 2.74 earned run average and 124 strikeouts in 118 innings pitched.
+The Chicago Cubs selected Johnson in the first round of the 2012 Major League Baseball draft.
+In 2013, he went 11–6 with a 2.74 ERA and 124 strikeouts in 118 innings pitched.
 Prior to the 2014 season, he was ranked by Baseball America as the 87th best prospect in baseball.
 The Cubs added him to their 40-man roster after the 2015 season.

 Johnson spent 2014 with both the Kane County Cougars and the Tennessee Smokies where he posted a 5–5 record with a 2.54 ERA.
 Johnson stayed with the Smokies during the 2015 season, where he posted a 6–2 record with a 2.08 ERA, holding batters to a .223 batting average.
 After his success in Tennessee, Johnson was promoted to the Triple-A Iowa Cubs, where he posted a 4–6 record with a 6.14 ERA.

 San Francisco Giants

 On September 20, 2017, Johnson was claimed off waivers by the San Francisco Giants.

-He elected free agency on November 3, 2018.
+In 2018, Johnson made 37 appearances out of the bullpen for the Giants, recording a 5.56 ERA with 36 strikeouts across 43 2/3 innings pitched.
+On November 2, he was removed from the 40–man roster and sent outright to the Triple–A Sacramento River Cats.
+However, Johnson rejected the assignment and subsequently elected free agency.

 Hanshin Tigers

 On December 8, 2018, Johnson signed with the Hanshin Tigers of Nippon Professional Baseball (NPB).

-On December 2, 2019, he become free agent.
+On December 2, 2019, he became a free agent.